danieleorler/owl-packet-interceptor/README.md

 ###Description
 owl-packet-interceptor is a PHP library which intercepts and parses XML packets sent via UDP by an [OWL Monitor].

+To do so you first need to change the Data Push Settings on your OWL Intuition Dashboard providing IP address and port where you will install owl-packet-interceptor.

 At the moment owl-packet-interceptor is able to handle packets coming from these devices:
 * [OWL Intuition-e]